Learning Remote Sensing Object Detection with Single Point Supervision: Related Works

+{CAM-based methods \cite{zhang2018adversarial, xie2021online} detect objects based on the class activation maps.
+Li et al. \cite{li2018deep} proposed a CAM-based detection framework, in which the mutual information between images was exploited, and the class-specific activation weights were learnt to better distinguish multi-class objects.
+Since CAM-based methods can only generate few proposals for each class \cite{shao2022deep}, it is not suitable for RS images with multiple instances.}

-To relieve the burden of box-level labeling, numerous image-level supervised detection methods \cite{fasana2022weakly, cheng2020high, bilen2016weakly, tang2017multiple, tang2018pcl, zeng2019wsod2, zhang2018adversarial, xie2021online, feng2020progressive} were proposed, which can be categorized into MIL-based and class activation map (CAM) based methods.
-MIL-based methods \cite{bilen2016weakly, tang2017multiple, tang2018pcl, zeng2019wsod2} generally utilize off-the-shelf proposal generators (e.g., selective search \cite{uijlings2013selective}, edge boxes \cite{zitnick2014edge} and sliding windows) to produce the initial proposals, and then consider the proposal refinement process as an MIL problem to make final predictions \cite{shao2022deep}.
-For example, WSDDN \cite{bilen2016weakly} first generated proposals using edge boxes, then fed the extracted features of proposals to two parallel branches for classification and detection scoring, respectively.
-The two obtained scores were used to classify positive proposals.
-Based on WSDDN, OICR \cite{tang2017multiple} used selective search to generate proposals, and added an instance classification refinement process to enhance the discriminatory capability of the instance classifier.
-PCL \cite{tang2018pcl} improved the original proposal bags to proposal clusters, so that spatially adjacent proposals with the same label can be assigned to the same category cluster.
-Due to the complex scenes in RS images and densely packed objects, existing proposal generators can not produce sufficient high-quality proposals for all objects.
-CAM-based methods \cite{zhang2018adversarial, xie2021online} located objects based on the class activation maps.
-However, since CAM-based methods can only generate one proposal for each class \cite{shao2022deep}, it is not suitable for the RS images with multiple instances.
+{MIL-based methods \cite{bilen2016weakly, tang2017multiple, tang2018pcl, zeng2019wsod2} generally utilize off-the-shelf proposal generators (e.g., selective search \cite{uijlings2013selective}, edge boxes \cite{zitnick2014edge} and sliding windows) to produce initial proposals, and then consider the proposal refinement process as an MIL problem to make final predictions \cite{shao2022deep}.
+For example, WSDDN \cite{bilen2016weakly} first generates proposals using edge boxes, then feeds the extracted features of proposals to two parallel branches for classification and detection scoring, respectively.
+The two obtained scores are used to classify positive proposals.
+Based on WSDDN, OICR \cite{tang2017multiple} uses selective search to generate proposals, and adds an {instance classification refinement} process to enhance the discriminatory capability of the instance classifier.
+PCL \cite{tang2018pcl} improves the original proposal bags to proposal clusters, so that spatially adjacent proposals with the same label can be assigned to the same category cluster. }